svhawkins/B-Minor-Compiler/README.txt

 	if there was invalid input, then no input is printed. just error messages like before.

+	since my grammar has the inclusion of test_program as a valid program production, the parser result can be either a statement or a declaration.

 added grammar rule for auto keyword in type declarations made exponent grammar rule be right associative instead of left associative

-unary negation and binary subtraction are two seperate operations for ast purposes unary plus and binary addition are two seperate operations for ast purposes
+unary negation and binary subtraction are two seperate operations for ast purposes unary plus and binary addition are two seperate operations for ast purposes subscripts and fcalls are now productions in postfix expr, much like how it is in the c grammar.
+(it also fixes a lot of bugs I had before, which is convenient :).

 added additional expression kinds: expr_comma for expression lists